...on Television: Tarrant on TV

 The show continued to show bizarre clips from all over the world.
 But they now often included nudity, strong language, and crude or dark humour.
-Examples include a Japanese crying contest, a Japanese contraception advert, a profane North Korean propaganda film, and an advert showing eggs being fired from the bottom.
+Examples include a Japanese crying contest, a Japanese contraception advert, a profane North Korean propaganda film, and an advert showing ping pong balls being fired from the bottom.
 Tarrant on TV also began to cover more violent and unusual programming such as the Jerry Springer Show or The Man Show.
+Additionally, many acclaimed public information films were shown from around the world, particularly road safety campaigns from the Transport Accident Commission of Australia and Land Transport New Zealand.

 With a different presenter, the format was also altered to include a special guest.
 On 4 April 1992, Mel Brooks appeared on the show.
 The show's content focused on different types of humour in Sweden, America and Israel.
 However the celebrity guest format was dropped by LWT because it was deemed too expensive to pay for cinematic clips and a guest star each week.

 The last series of Tarrant on TV was in 2005, with a special broadcast in October 2006.
 The theme tune between 1996 and 2006 was Syd Dale's "The Penthouse Suite".